Skip to content

 How hard is Carn a' Choire Ghairbh?

-Carn a' Choire Ghairbh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 759m of ascent and takes most walkers 5-7 hours.
-Terrain: The Cluanie dam track is firm but the side-glen path beyond it is faint and wet.
+We grade Carn a' Choire Ghairbh at 3/5, which puts it in moderately challenging territory.
+The usual route is around 15km with 759m of climbing; allow 5-7 hours.
+Ground conditions: The Cluanie dam track is firm but the side-glen path beyond it is faint and wet.

-When is the best time to climb Carn a' Choire Ghairbh?
+What's the best month to climb Carn a' Choire Ghairbh?

-Can I bring my dog up Carn a' Choire Ghairbh?
+Can dogs go up Carn a' Choire Ghairbh?

 EE/Vodafone usable around the Cluanie Inn; nothing beyond the dam